Generic name: aliskiren [ a-LIS-ke-rin ]

 You should not take Tekturna if you are allergic to aliskiren.

-If you have diabetes, you should not use Tekturna together with certain heart or blood pressure medicines, such as:
+If you have diabetes, do not use Tekturna together with certain heart or blood pressure medicines, such as:

-You may also need to avoid taking these medicines with Tekturna if you have kidney disease.
+You may also need to avoid taking these medicines with aliskirenif you have kidney disease.

-FDA pregnancy category D. Do not use Tekturna if you are pregnant.
-Stop using and tell your doctor right away if you become pregnant.
-Aliskiren can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
-Use effective birth control.
+Do not use if you are pregnant.
+If you become pregnant, stop taking this medicine and tell your doctor right away.
+Tekturna can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.

 How should I take Tekturna?

 Take Tekturna exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.
+Use the medicine exactly as directed.

 You may take Tekturna with or without food, but take it the same way every time.